 If you are staying in France for more than 3 months, you may open a bank account.
 The process is quite simple: you must simply show your passport (or equivalent ID document), your residence permit (if you are a non-EU citizen) and proof of residence in Bordeaux.
 You will need a bank account in your name for many reasons, for example: Financial aid for housing and Health Insurance reimbursements are paid by automatic transfer to a bank account.

-Note that the Bordeaux Sciences Agro International Relations Office can help you; we usually plan a group appointment at the bank in order to help international students open their bank accounts.
+Note that the Bordeaux Sciences Agro International Relations Office can help you; please get in touch with them.

 Mobile Phone Options